Bollywood stays away as Indian cinemas reopen after eight months

 For India's coronavirus-battered theatre industry, deprived of Bollywood blockbusters, analysts say more bleak months await.

-"Many single-screen theatres will probably never open, and we won't know the full impact until theatres actually do open," Shailesh Kapoor of Ormax, an agency that tracks Bollywood releases, said.
+"Many single-screen theatres will probably never open, and we won't know the full impact until theatres actually do open," said Shailesh Kapoor of Ormax, an agency that tracks Bollywood releases.

-(Reporting by Shilpa Jamkhandikar in Mumbai; Editing by Alasdair Pal & Shri Navaratnam)
+(Reporting by Shilpa Jamkhandikar in Mumbai; Additional reporting by Sumit Khanna in Ahmedabad and Subrata NagChoudhary in Kolkata.
+Editing by Alasdair Pal, Shri Navaratnam and Gareth Jones)

 ((shilpa.jamkhandikar@thomsonreuters.com;))